 BROOKE SNOW THE PODCAST – Episode 64

-Consider three personas when you think of your life:
+Consider three personas when you think of yourself in your life:

 - ATHLETE: How does an athlete improve?
 Remember the need for practice.